kisonich/Task-Test-/README.md

 ## Input

 Enter any text using Latin letters in the console when prompted. after entering the text, press enter.
 The page will display the frequency of the meeting of characters.

-The text you entered will be printed to the FileTask file.txt which is at the root of the project
+The text you entered will be printed to the File Task file.txt which is at the root of the project

+Re-enter other characters into the console and reload the page.
+You will get a new corresponding result, and the new text will be written to the file

 ## Output